 You can use an ice-cream machine for ease if you have one, but it's not essential.

 2 cups lime juice, from roughly 20 limes

 1 cup caster sugar

-1-2 tsp white Rum or Vodka
+1-2 tsp white rum or vodka (optional)

-Black sesame seeds (optional)
+Toasted black sesame seeds (optional)